globocom/GloboDNS/doc/setup.md

 **3. Install all requirements gems**

-Install all dependencies with bundle, if you don't to use rvm, please skip next 2 comands
+Install all dependencies with bundle, if you don't use rvm, please skip next 2 comands

     # rvm install 1.9.3
     $ rvm --create use 1.9.3@globodns